-The Configuration Backup and Restore app has advanced features that allow administrators to take manual and automatic backups of Crystal Eye’s configuration.
-In an event of data loss the previous configurations can be restored which makes this app a phenomenal contributor towards business continuity.
-One of the most convenient features of this app is that it provides the option for both manual and automatic backup of CE configurations.
+The Configuration Backup and Restore app has advanced features that allow administrators to take manual and automatic backups of Crystal Eye XDR’s configuration.
+In an event of data loss, the previous configurations can be restored which makes this app a phenomenal contributor towards business continuity.
+One of the most convenient features of this app is that it provides the option for both manual and automatic backup of CE XDR configurations.

 Various alerts can be monitored by setting up and activating the email notification feature.
 Manual Backup feature can be used to perform Full Backup, Incremental Backup or Differential Backup.
 Another important aspect of the Manual Backup is a niche option to create and store encrypted backup file.

-The Archives section provides the much needed convenience while performing the restoration process as it provides leverage to administrators to download files from any computer that is connected to the CE.
+The Archives section provides the much-needed convenience while performing the restoration process as it provides leverage to administrators to download files from any computer that is connected to the CE XDR.

 |Left-hand Navigation Menu > System Configuration > Backup > Configuration Backup and Restore|

 The Scheduled Backup Job List section is an integral component of the Automatic Backup Scheduler feature of the Configuration Backup and Restore App.
 A pre-defined backup schedule can be easily created and can be set to roll-off backups Daily, Weekly or once a Month.
 The convenience levels from the users point of view is further attributed through the flexible Backup Target options.
 These Backup Targets include Local Backup, RP Cloud, Own Server, Azure, RP Blockchain and USB Device.